isb-cgc/examples-R/inst/doc/ExpressionandMethylationCorrelation.md

 methylationTable = "isb-cgc:tcga_data_open.Methylation_chr9"
 # Add any additional clauses to be applied in WHERE to limit the methylation data further.
 andWhere = "AND SampleTypeLetterCode = 'TP' AND Study = 'CESC'"
+# Do not correlate unless there are at least this many observations available
+minimumNumberOfObservations = 30

 # Now we are ready to run the query.
 result = DisplayAndDispatchQuery(file.path(sqlDir, "expression-methylation-correlation.sql"),
                                  project=project,
                                  replacements=list("_EXPRESSION_TABLE_"=expressionTable,
                                                    "_METHYLATION_TABLE_"=methylationTable,
-                                                   "#_AND_WHERE_"=andWhere))
+                                                   "#_AND_WHERE_"=andWhere,
+                                                   "_MINIMUM_NUMBER_OF_OBSERVATIONS_"=minimumNumberOfObservations))
 ```

 ```
   # Compute the correlation between expression and methylation data.
+SELECT
+  HGNC_gene_symbol,
+  Probe_ID,
+  COUNT(1) AS num_observations,
-SELECT HGNC_gene_symbol, Probe_ID, CORR(normalized_count, Beta_Value) AS correlation,
+  CORR(normalized_count, Beta_Value) AS correlation,
 FROM (
     # We select the sample-barcode, gene-symbol, gene-expression, probe-id, and beta-value
     # from a "JOIN" of the gene expression data and the methylation data.
-  SELECT expr.SampleBarcode, HGNC_gene_symbol, normalized_count, Probe_ID, Beta_value
+  SELECT
+    expr.SampleBarcode,
+    HGNC_gene_symbol,
+    normalized_count,
+    Probe_ID,
+    Beta_value
+  FROM
-  FROM [isb-cgc:tcga_data_open.mRNA_UNC_HiSeq_RSEM] AS expr JOIN EACH (
+    [isb-cgc:tcga_data_open.mRNA_UNC_HiSeq_RSEM] AS expr
-    FLATTEN ( (
+  JOIN EACH ( FLATTEN ( (
           # We select the sample-barcode, sample-type, study-name, probe-id, beta-value, and gene-symbol
           # from a "JOIN" of the methylation data and the methylation annotation tables
           # which are joined on the CpG probe id that exists in both tables.
           # ( for speed we are only working with chr9 for now )
-      SELECT SampleBarcode, SampleTypeLetterCode, Study, Probe_ID, Beta_Value, UCSC.RefGene_Name
+        SELECT
+          SampleBarcode,
+          SampleTypeLetterCode,
+          Study,
+          Probe_ID,
+          Beta_Value,
+          UCSC.RefGene_Name
+        FROM
-      FROM [isb-cgc:tcga_data_open.Methylation_chr9] AS methData
+          [isb-cgc:tcga_data_open.Methylation_chr9] AS methData
         JOIN EACH [isb-cgc:platform_reference.methylation_annotation] AS methAnnot
+        ON
-      ON methData.Probe_ID = methAnnot.Name
+          methData.Probe_ID = methAnnot.Name
           # We require that the gene-symbol not be null.
         WHERE
-        UCSC.RefGene_Name IS NOT null
+          UCSC.RefGene_Name IS NOT NULL
           # Optionally add clause here to limit the query to a particular
           # sample types and/or studies.
           AND SampleTypeLetterCode = 'TP' AND Study = 'CESC' ), UCSC.RefGene_Name ) ) AS methyl
   ON
-    methyl.UCSC.RefGene_Name = expr.HGNC_gene_symbol AND methyl.SampleBarcode = expr.SampleBarcode )
+    methyl.UCSC.RefGene_Name = expr.HGNC_gene_symbol
+    AND methyl.SampleBarcode = expr.SampleBarcode )
-GROUP BY HGNC_gene_symbol, Probe_ID
+GROUP BY
+  HGNC_gene_symbol,
+  Probe_ID
+HAVING
+  num_observations >= 30
+ORDER BY
-ORDER BY correlation DESC
+  correlation DESC
 ```
 Number of rows returned by this query: 6127.